 When I washed up in South Dakota—home to Mount Rushmore—I felt as though I’d washed up on Mars, alone.
 There, I had to build up a life from ground up, like a modern day Robinson Crusoe.
 I wasn’t sure if I’d be a permanent resident there or a serious sojourner.
 So, it made sense for me not to collect too many effects, for when it was time to move again, the more their number, the more the money that I’d spend in transporting them and the greater the risk of their breakage in transit.

-As a singleton living in a one-bedroom apartment, where there’s a cap on floor area and cash, I bought a few essential objects, which would let me live elegantly, green, very economically—and remarkably, without Wi-Fi and electricity.
+As a singleton, living in a one-bedroom apartment, where there’s a cap on floor area and cash, I bought a few essential objects, which would let me live elegantly, green, very economically—and remarkably, both without Wi-Fi and electricity.
 (I could always wardrive around campus for Wi-Fi, but chances of a steady connectivity 24/7 were as fat as Ally McBeal.)
-Most of the stuff I bought hark back to the age of the vinyl (and beyond.)
+Understandably, most of the stuff I bought hark back to the age of the vinyl (and beyond.)

 Lodge’s Iron Skillet.
 Making dinner, to some, is a dark art, best left to a microwave oven or a domestic helpmate.
 And failing either of these, they order takeout.
 But some people, like me, enjoy cooking.
 When one is living solo, one needn’t have a constellation of cookware.
 Owning Lodge’s iron skillet does the trick wonderfully.
 It’s a versatile receptacle that one can both cook in—sauté, sear, bake, or roast—and eat out of.
 Sear a slab of steak in it, pop it into the oven, and serve it directly on the table.
 After the meal, wash it with hot water and a soft cloth, coat it with a layer of oil, and replace it on the rack.
 Cost: $20